-locally by the expansion of the Thar Desert contrast with the findings over other regions (e.g., the Sahel), where a warming was simulated.
-As mentioned above, the latent heat contribution to the surface energy budget is however also higher there (e.g., Xue and Shukla 1993) due to a different original vegetation and moisture availability.
-Briefly, the evaporation efficiency as controlling factor of the reduction of absorbed solar radiation is quite marginal over the region investigated here (see Zeng and Neelin 1999).
+The latent heat flux seems to play a secondary role compared to sensible heat flux over Asia, given the small values even in the control case.
+Evaporation decrease (which, together with sensible heat flux decrease, reduces the removal of energy away from the surface) over the desert should contribute to control the cooling due to an increase in albedo.
+This feedback, however, appears to be sufficiently strong only over the northeastern sector of the desert region, since summertime latent heat flux in CTL is already low (~10 W m-2, equivalent to an evaporation ~0.3 mm day-1).
+In some aspects, the anomalies induced locally by the expansion of the Thar Desert contrast with the findings over other regions (e.g., the Sahel) where a warming was simulated.
+As mentioned above, the latent heat contribution to the surface energy budget is, however, also higher there (e.g., Xue and Shukla 1993) because of a different original vegetation and moisture availability.
+Briefly, the evaporation efficiency as a controlling factor of the reduction of absorbed solar radiation is quite marginal over the region investigated here (see Zeng and Neelin 1999).
 Topography and the geographical features of the region are also expected to play an important role and to make differences with similar experiments carried out over other areas of the world.

-To our knowledge, this study is the first using a regional model and the conclusions are far from being definitive.
-More simulations (for example multi-year runs) are necessary to make the case robust, and, as such, these findings represent a first attempt to assess the magnitude of the impact of the expansion of the Thar Desert on the South Asian summer monsoon.
+To our knowledge, this study is the first to use a regional model, and the conclusions are far from being definitive.
+More simulations (e.g., multiyear runs) are necessary to make the case robust, and, as such, these findings represent a first attempt to assess the magnitude of the impact of the expansion of the Thar Desert on the South Asian summer monsoon.

-It is possible that some surface parameters in the land-surface model (e.g., surface roughness) are not properly tuned for the area investigated.
-It has to be noted that many of these parameters are still not known with enough confidence and their distribution is highly heterogeneous, even for the same surface type.
+It is possible that some surface parameters in the land surface model (e.g., surface roughness) are not properly tuned for the area investigated.
+It has to be noted that many of these parameters are still not known with enough confidence and that their distribution is highly heterogeneous, even for the same surface type.
 As a result, outcomes may vary depending on the prescription of these vegetation/surface parameters.
 Sensitivity studies to the variation of the parameters and/or to specific processes are not numerous (e.g., Hales et al. 2004; Li et al. 2007).

-Finally, desertification is responsible for the production (through wind erosion of the bare ground) and emission of large quantities of dust particles in the atmosphere, which can then be transported at large distance.
-Dust aerosols are known to have important effects on the radiative balance and thus on climate, and may lead to significant feedbacks over desert areas (e.g., Rosenfeld et al. 2001).
-The inclusion of dust effects in land-use experiments is an important step toward a comprehensive simulation of the impact of desertification on climate (e.g., Niyogi et al. 2007; Yoshioka et al. 2007).
-Along the same line, we acknowledge that the expansion of the Thar Desert may occur in context of other subcontinental changes in the monsoon climate (e.g., warming of the Indian Ocean (e.g., Ihara et al. 2008)) induced by other forcings (e.g., large-scale aerosol loading over South Asia, greenhouse gas warming, etc.), which, through complex coupled feedbacks, may actually overall act in the opposite direction.
+Finally, desertification is responsible for the production (through wind erosion of the bare ground) and emission of large quantities of dust particles in the atmosphere, which can then be transported large distances.
+Dust aerosols are known to have important effects on the radiative balance and thus on climate, and they may lead to significant feedbacks over desert areas (e.g., Rosenfeld et al. 2001).
+The inclusion of dust effects in land use experiments is an important step toward a comprehensive simulation of the impact of desertification on climate (e.g., Niyogi et al. 2007; Yoshioka et al. 2007).
+Along the same line, we acknowledge that the expansion of the Thar Desert may occur in context of other subcontinental changes in the monsoon climate [e.g., warming of the Indian Ocean (e.g., Ihara et al. 2008) induced by other forcings (e.g., large-scale aerosol loading over South Asia, greenhouse gas warming, among others], which, through complex coupled feedbacks, may actually overall act in the opposite direction.

-Bearing this in mind, the conclusions of this work suggest the possibility of a significant and pronounced large-scale impact of desertification over northwestern India.
+Bearing this in mind, the conclusions of this work suggest the possibility of a significant and pronounced largescale impact of desertification over northwestern India.